genesis-community/shield-genesis-kit/MANUAL.md

   network must be defined in your cloud config.
 Defaults to `small`.

-- `stemcell_os` - The operating system you want to deploy the Blacksmith service broker itself on.
+- `stemcell_os` - The operating system you want to deploy SHIELD on.
 This defaults to `ubuntu-trusty`.

 - `stemcell_version` - The version of the stemcell to deploy.
   Defaults to `latest`, which is usually what you want.